Dishant1804/multi-agent-interviewer/README.md

 You can replace these with your own resume and job description files.

-## Troubleshooting

-### Common Issues

-1. **OpenAI API Key Error**:
-   - Ensure `OPENAI_API_KEY` environment variable is set
-   - Verify the API key is valid and has sufficient credits

-2. **File Not Found Errors**:
-   - Ensure `sample_resume.txt` and `sample_job_description.txt` exist
-   - Check file paths are correct

-3. **Import Errors**:
-   - Install all required dependencies: `pip install -r requirements.txt`
-   - Ensure Python version is 3.8 or higher

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is part of a technical assignment and is for educational purposes.

-## Acknowledgments

 - Built with LangChain and OpenAI
 - Implements multi-agent architecture patterns
 - Designed for realistic interview simulation